gjvanhalem/cdworkshop/readme.md

 **Windows**

 If you have a Windows machine ensure [Putty and Puttygen](http://www.chiark.greenend.org.uk/~sgtatham/putty/) are installed and use this [procedure](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html) to convert the pem file to a ppk file.
+In case you received a ppk file from the instructor, start at 2.

 1. Start Puttygen, import pem file, save private key file
 2. Start Putty
 3. Enter Host Name (or IP address): ec2-user@IPADDRESS
 4. Connection > SSH > Auth > Private key file..
 Browse to file and select *.ppk file.
 5. [Open]
+6. Accept the host
+7. ```sudo su -```

 **Linux**